 Food Safety Health Inspector Training and Education Program Options

-Prospective students interested in becoming food safety health inspectors can enroll in a variety of degree programs in food science or food safety.
+Students interested in becoming food safety health inspectors can enroll in a variety of degree programs in food science or food safety.
 Undergraduate programs could meet qualifications for entry-level positions in food inspection, though experience in the industry is often required for advancement.
+Graduate degree programs are designed for those interested in research or leadership roles.
+Applicants to any of these training options will need to meet education requirements for admission.

 Bachelor of Science in Food Science